PAT KIRKHAM IN FULL FLIGHT - c.1953

 THE ONE THAT GOT AWAY - LADIES HALF MILE CHAMPIONSHIP AT LEICESTER - 14TH NOVEMBER 1954

-KIRKHAM LEADS THE TRIO OF ITALIANS - WORLD CHAMPIONSHIPS - BARI, ITALY 1954
+PAT KIRKHAM LEADS A TRIO OF ITALIANS - WORLD CHAMPIONSHIPS - BARI, ITALY 1954

-In February and March 1955 Kirkham once again took medals in both the 1/4 Mile and Half Mile Championships, both at Bradford.
-In both cases the vents were won by local girl Gardiner with Pat Harris (Birmingham) 2nd and Kirkham 3rd.
-Harris was by now coming of age and although team mates was now Kirkham's biggest rival on the track.
+In February and March 1955 Kirkham once again took medals in both the Quarter Mile and Half Mile Championships, both at Bradford.
+In both cases the events were won by local girl Sheila Gardiner with Pat Harris (Birmingham) 2nd and Kirkham 3rd.
+Harris was by now coming of age and although team mates she was now Kirkham's biggest rival on the track.
 Off the track the pair were firm friends.

 On 3rd December 1955 (the 1956 season) Kirkham made the final of the Half Mile Championship on her home track, the Birmingham Embassy.
 Unfortunately for Kirkham the event had probably arrived in Birmingham just a year too late for her to take the title.
 Kirkham would again finish second, this time behind team mate Harris.
 By now Pat Harris was eclipsing Kirkham in races and this victory would be her first title of many that she would go on to win over the next decade.